 ReviewsEndorse Gideon K

 Q: What's your 'promise' to your clients?

 A: That my first priority will be in trying to achieve what YOU want for the track, and to realise YOUR vision for the project.

 Q: Analog or digital and why?

-A: My personal workflow is Bass > DI (one signal to converters, one signal back out) > Pedals (if needed) > Amp > Mic(s) > Mic Preamp > Converters.
+A: Both have their strengths and weaknesses.
+My personal workflow is Bass > DI (one signal to converters, one signal back out) > Pedals (if needed) > Amp > Mic(s) > Mic Preamp > Converters.
 I won't use digital processing for the bass tracks I send unless specifically asked to, because the mix engineer is better placed to make those decisions when the bass is heard in the context of the other instruments and sounds.
-Most of the tone-shaping I do is in how I play the bass - using fingers vs pick, what type of pickup, what type of strings, what kind of gain and eq are on the amp etc. There are always exceptions though.
-For my part it is mostly analog, but the digital conversion in my setup is solid and works just fine.
+Most of the tone-shaping I do is in how I play the bass - using fingers vs pick, what type of pickup, what type of strings, what kind of gain and eq are on the amp etc. I will provide additional suggestions and tonal options that I think could work.
+For my part it is mostly analog, but the digital conversion in my setup is solid and works very well.